kyma-project/istio/docs/user/01-60-recovering-from-unintentional-istio-module-removal.md

 > NOTE: The following assumes that (for any reason) the module deletion was unintened and the goal  is to recover normal system state w/o loosing any user created resources.
 In case module deletion WAS intended, the symptoms described above are expected and the user should clean up the orphaned resources by himself.

- 1. Edit the Module CR (in this case, Keda CR) and remove the finalizer.
+ 1. Edit the Istio CR and remove the finalizer.
 ```
 kubectl edit istio -n kyma-system default
 ```